For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It is possible to study for your undergraduate degree at an Australian university, but it's seriously expensive.

-Australian tuition fees are among the most expensive in the world, at around $20,000 – $45,000 (around £10,500 – £23,700) a year for international students.
+Australian tuition fees are among the most expensive in the world, at around $20,000 – $45,000 (around £10,463 – £23,452) a year for international students.

 However, tuition fees do vary across institutions and courses, and you should expect to pay more for high-value courses like Medicine and Veterinary Science.

-Entry requirements are usually pretty similar to what would be expected by UK universities, but check with your individual institution.
+Entry requirements are usually pretty similar to what would be expected by UK universities but check with your individual institution.
 Also, although most Australian qualifications are globally recognised, make sure your specific degree will be recognised wherever you choose to work afterwards.

 Before you're accepted, you'll need to provide evidence of your academic achievements, your English language proficiency, your ability to support yourself financially for the duration of the course and your health insurance.

 Send your applications directly to the university.
-Once you're accepted, you'll receive a Letter of Offer and an electronic Confirmation of Enrolment, which will enable you to move on to step two – getting a student visa.
+Once you're accepted, you'll receive a Letter of Offer and an electronic Confirmation of Enrollment, which will enable you to move on to step two – getting a student visa.

 Year abroad